picsou83/zigbee-shepherd-api-rest/README.md

-### Projet en cours !!! work in progress !!!
-WARNING i'm not a developer but it works

-I only use get request to interact with zigbee shepherd
+only use get request to interact with zigbee shepherd

 # zigbee-shepherd-api-rest

 Use [zigbee-shepherd](https://github.com/zigbeer/zigbee-shepherd) since REST API and swagger-ui-express

 with CC2531 USB Dongle

-WARNING currently swagger-ui-express is not implemented

 ### To run the demo